Wednesday, December 11, 2013

 Jessica: I have a lot of transgender friends that I’ve met in real life that gave me the strength to go for it and transition, but I wouldn’t really say I have a specific role model, I just try to be me.

-Coming out to my parents was definitely the hardest though, I felt sick for the whole week before I told them, I was insanely nervous.
-But it all went fine, they were very supportive and things are great with my parents.
+Jessica: Most of my coming out experiences were really good, everyone I have told took it really well, and I haven’t lost any friends or family over it.
+Coming out to my parents was definitely the hardest though.
+I felt sick for the whole week before I told them, I was insanely nervous.
+But it all went fine, they were very supportive, and things are great with my parents.

 Monika: What is your overall perspective on the current situation of transgender women in American society?